Splatblox: Traversability-Aware Gaussian Splatting for Outdoor Robot Navigation: Results and Analysis

 \subsection{Baselines and Metrics}

-For traversability estimation and short-range navigation across diverse terrains, we compare \textit{Splatblox} against DWA (laserscan)~\cite{fox2002dynamic}, GA-Nav~\cite{guan2022ga}, Nvblox (LiDAR)~\cite{millane2024nvblox}, MIM~\cite{sathyamoorthy2024mim}, and VERN~\cite{sathyamoorthy2023vern}.
+For traversability estimation and short-range navigation across diverse terrains, we compare \textit{Splatblox} against DWA (laserscan)~\cite{fox2002dynamic}, GA-Nav~\cite{guan2022ga}, Nvblox (LiDAR)~\cite{millane2024nvblox} (using a 5 cm local costmap resolution), MIM~\cite{sathyamoorthy2024mim}, and VERN~\cite{sathyamoorthy2023vern}.
+These comparisons allow us to disentangle the contribution of each component: Nvblox isolates LiDAR-based geometric mapping without semantic traversability integration, GA-Nav evaluates segmentation-based traversability without volumetric fusion, and DWA serves as a classical reactive baseline.
 We also evaluate our full method (all Gaussian points) against a variant using only Gaussian means, to test whether denser representations improve navigation.
 Each method is tested with ten runs per scenario.

-For long-range navigation (100\,m), we compare \textit{Splatblox} to DWA~\cite{fox2002dynamic} and NVBlox~\cite{millane2024nvblox}, using 25\,m waypoints between start and goal.
+For long-range navigation (100\,m), we compare \textit{Splatblox} to DWA~\cite{fox2002dynamic} and Nvblox~\cite{millane2024nvblox}, using 25\,m waypoints between start and goal.
 Each method is evaluated with three runs per scenario.

 We also conduct ablations to evaluate the effect of representation density and grid configuration.
-First, we vary the percentage of points per Gaussian and show that denser representations consistently outperform sparser reconstructions.
-Second, we vary the grid depth (with fixed width) used for the Gaussian ESDF, allowing us to assess how increased lookahead distance affects navigation performance.
+Specifically, we vary the proportion of sampled points per Gaussian used for ESDF construction (0\%, 25\%, 50\%, 75\% and 100\%) and observe that denser representations consistently outperform sparser reconstructions.
+Second, we vary the grid depth (with fixed width of 8m) used for the Gaussian ESDF, allowing us to assess how increased lookahead distance affects navigation performance.
 Both ablations are performed in scenario~3 of the short-range navigation experiments.
+Finally, we provide a component-wise breakdown of GPU memory (VRAM) usage and runtime for all system modules.

 The metrics we use for evaluation are:

 \begin{itemize}

 \item \textbf{Success Rate (SR)}: The proportion of successful goal-reaching attempts (while avoiding non-pliable vegetation and collisions) over the total number of trials.